trilitech/tezos-developer-docs/docs/using/wallets.md

 - Providing information on the value of tokens
 - Buying, selling, and exchanging tokens
 - Showing the transaction history of an account
+- Batching multiple transactions to save on transaction fees

 ## Tezos wallets